Inclusive language is language that acknowledges diversity, promotes equality and instills the importance of respect toward all people.

 While we may not always agree with a particular person’s actions, showing empathy is how we evolve inclusive language and social cohesion, and allow for others to change.

-Visible minority groups and communities have been addressed in a manner that was systemically decided upon by governments and social policies for time.
+Visible minority groups and communities have been addressed in a manner that was systemically decided upon by governments and social policies.

 As we embody and support more inclusive language, this means discussing and addressing groups in the way they prefer to be identified.
 This could look like using preferred spellings of culturally significant phrases and words, as well as avoiding idioms and phrases with problematic origins.